LabInternetPub/Exam2023Basecode/README.md

 Notes have a title, content, creation date, and tags list. **Tags** are identified by their name (string) that can be used to classify notes.

 The relationship between users (owners) and notes is implemented as a @OneToMany relationship.
 It means that notes have a reference to their owner.
 See that the
 Note class implements the method isOwner(userId) that returns true if the given user is the note owner.
-You may want to use this method in Question 4.

 A **NotePermission** is a class that represents a user's permission over a note.
 A NotePermission has a user (the user that has permission), a note (the note that the user has permission to see and/or edit), and two booleans representing the permissions (view and/or edit).
 See that